DeBestTrap/Intro-to-Machine-Learning/HW4/README.md

     be included.
 ```

-Example:
+Example, shows the plot for the "Summary and Results" section:
 ```
 python mysgdsvm.py "MNIST-13.csv" 1 5 --plot --results
 ```
-Gives the plots for the "Summary and Results" section.

 # Q1
 ## a)